How to Improve GRE Verbal Section by 18 Points?

 There are some strengths and weaknesses in you.

-• First, identify your weak points and overcome the deficiencies by working daily basis on them till the exam.
-You should also improve your strengths further as they can earn you more scores.
-Start preparation at least three to four months before the exam to get the required score.
+• First, identify your weak points and overcome the deficiencies by working daily on them until the exam.
+You should also improve your strengths further, as they can earn you more scores.
+Start preparation three to four months before the exam to get the required score.

 • Make a proper schedule for daily assignments.